Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 • Analyze the role played by visual media in constructing past and present social systems.

-• Create and/or interpret visual art in order to challenge carceral practices and fashion new modes of relationality.
+• Create and/or interpret visual art to challenge carceral practices and fashion new modes of relationality.

 • Develop critical skills and workplace experience required to enter multiple post-graduate professions such as (but scarcely limited to): the arts, teaching, legal work, the non-profit sector, and social work.